 Migration steps

-3. Recreate your design system in Lunacy; the model maps closely to Sketch and Figma.
+Recreate your design system in Lunacy; the model maps closely to Sketch and Figma.

-4. Run a week of real work in Lunacy before canceling the old tool.
+Run a week of real work in Lunacy before canceling the old tool.

-Sketch is a design tool; the design has to be implemented elsewhere.
-Framer is a design tool whose output is the live website.
-Mini at 5 dollars per month publishes 5 pages with a custom domain; Basic at 15 dollars (3 dollars more than Sketch) covers 150 pages with CMS.
+The upside: Framer Basic at $10/mo annual publishes 30 site pages with custom domain, AI design tools, and a 1-collection CMS, and Framer Pro at $30/mo opens 150 pages with relational CMS and staging.
 For solo designers, agencies, or teams where the design path ends at a live site rather than at developer handoff, Framer is shaped for that workload in a way Sketch is not.

 Strengths

-• +Design and ship in the same product
++Design and ship in the same product

-• +Free tier publishes 2 pages with subdomain
++Free tier publishes 1,000 pages with subdomain

 Trade-offs

-• Less mature for product UI design system work
+−Less mature for dense product UI work

-• Per-page pricing rather than per-editor
+−Per-page pricing rather than per-editor

 Basic